African American Giving Initiative

 2014: Group 14621 Community Association received $2,500 to support the Conkey Cruisers bicycling program.

 2013: Gateways Music Festival received $5,200, the first-ever grant from the Giving Initiative.
-This biennial festival, held in Rochester since 1995 that celebrates the contributions of classical instrumentalists of African descent.
-The grant supported having festival musicians, who came from all over the country, perform for youth at Wilson Academy Foundation one night during the festival, in schools, houses of worship, theaters and Rochester City Hall.
+This biennial festival, held in Rochester since 1995, celebrates the contributions of classical instrumentalists of African descent.
+Festival musicians, who came from all over the country, performed for youth at Wilson Academy Foundation in addition to other schools, houses of worship, theaters, and Rochester City Hall.

 Other Significant Work